Andrejb596/Users-list/README.md

 `/styles` - Global project styles

-`/utils` - Utilities, helpers, constants, and the like
+`/utils` - Utilities, helpers, constants, and the like!!!